-The format of the ACI/AIFSN field is illustrated in Figure 9-262 (ACI/AIFSN field) and the encoding of its subfields is as defined in 9.4.2.29 (EDCA Parameter Set element), except that a value 0 of the AIFSN field indicates that the AIFS is equal to the value of the MU EDCA Timer, i.e. EDCA is disabled for the duration specified by the MUEDCATimer for the corresponding AC.
+The format of the ACI/AIFSN field is defined in Figure 9-262 (ACI/AIFSN field) and the encoding of its subfields is as defined in 9.4.2.29 (EDCA Parameter Set element), except that a value 0 of the AIFSN field indicates that the AIFS is equal to the value of the MU EDCA Timer field, i.e. EDCA is disabled for the duration specified by the MUEDCATimer for the corresponding AC (see 27.2.3 (Obtaining an EDCA TXOP for UL MU capable STAs)).

-The format of the ECWmin/ECWmax field is illustrated in Figure 9-263 (ECWmin and ECWmax fields) and the encoding of its subfields is as defined in 9.4.2.29 (EDCA Parameter Set element).
+The format of the ECWmin/ECWmax field is defined in Figure 9-263 (ECWmin and ECWmax fields) and the encoding of its subfields is as defined in 9.4.2.29 (EDCA Parameter Set element).

-The MU EDCA Timer field indicates the duration of time, in units of 8 TUs, for which the provided MU EDCA parameters are used by an HE STA after reception of a Basic variant Trigger frame for the corresponding AC.
+The MU EDCA Timer field indicates the duration of time, in units of 8 TUs, during which the HE STA uses the MU EDCA parameters for the corresponding AC, as defined in 27.2.3 (Obtaining an EDCA TXOP for UL MU capable STAs).

 Modify 27.2.3 Obtaining an EDCA TXOP for UL MU capable STAs as follows: